SWTOR Credits & Boost

 Credits are tied to almost every practical part of SWTOR.
 Experienced players still need them when they return after a break, start a new class, rebuild a character, set up several alts, decorate Strongholds, craft useful items, trade with other players, and adjust to the in-game economy.

-The GTN makes Credits especially valuable.
+The GTN makes Credits especially useful.
 Prices can shift based on supply, Cartel Market demand, crafting materials, server activity, and seasonal interest.
 With enough Credits, a player can react faster when a useful item appears, finish a gear plan sooner, and support more than one character without forcing every alt through the same slow funding loop.

 SWTOR Boosts for Returning Players and Alts